-- 1. Child must be a TANF recipient. - 2.
-The family can receive up to 52 weeks of child care.
-Family can re-apply for services if child remains eligible. - 3.
-The parent/caretaker is the applicant, and all the information on the application relates to the family. - 4.
-Parent/caretaker relative must be employed at least part-time (15 29 hours) at the time of application and remain employed to continue receiving services.
+- 1) Child must be a TANF recipient. - 2) The family can receive up to 52 weeks of child care.
+Family can re-apply for services if child remains eligible. - 3) The parent/caretaker is the applicant, and all the information on the application relates to the family. - 4) Parent/caretaker relative must be employed at least part-time (15 29 hours) at the time of application and remain employed to continue receiving services.
 Employment may be in conjunction with training or attending school.
-A parent/caretaker who receives SSI may be eligible for child care assistance if they are either employed at least part-time or participating in an activity (training or education) that will enable them to become employed in the future. - 5.
-In two-parent families, both caretakers/relatives must be working at least part-time.
-Exceptions to this policy are made if one of the caretaker/relatives meets the following criteria: A caretaker/relative in a two-parent family who has a verified temporary or permanent disability. - 6.
-The applicant does not have to meet the income guidelines; however the income must be verified in order to assess a client fee. - Only licensed child care providers may be used for TANF/CO-PS child care.
+A parent/caretaker who receives SSI may be eligible for child care assistance if they are either employed at least part-time or participating in an activity (training or education) that will enable them to become employed in the future.

+- 5) In two-parent families, both caretakers/relatives must be working at least part-time.
+Exceptions to this policy are made if one of the caretaker/relatives meets the following criteria: A caretaker/relative in a two-parent family who has a verified temporary or permanent disability. - 6) The applicant does not have to meet the income guidelines; however, the income must be verified in order to assess a client fee. - 7) Only licensed child care providers may be used for TANF/CO-PS child care.
 If there is a situation in which a licensed provider cannot be obtained, an exception to the policy will be reviewed on a case-by-case basis in order to determine approval by State Office.
-See Exception Criteria for CPS and FC Child Care Cases below (Section 2.13.1).
-Also see Out-of- State Provider Section 5.7.7. - 8.
-The family will be responsible for the weekly client fee per child.
+See Exception Criteria for CPS and FC Child Care Cases below.
+Also see Out-of- State Provider. - 8) The family will be responsible for the weekly client fee per child.
 The fee is based on family size and the family's total gross income.
-If the family's income is above the maximum entrance amount (but under the exit amount), the fee is assessed at a dollar less than the maximum entrance amount.
-If the family's income is above the maximum exit income, the fee is assessed at a dollar less than the maximum exit amount.

-- 9. The family must comply with the SC Voucher Program attendance policies. - 10.
-The child is under the age of 13 (or the child is aged 13 -19 with Special Needs).
+If the family's income is above the maximum entrance amount (but under the exit amount), the fee is assessed at a dollar less than the maximum exit income, the fee is assessed at a dollar less than the maximum exit amount. - 9) The family must comply with the SC Voucher Program attendance policies. - 10) The child is under the age of 13 (or the child is aged 13 -19 with Special Needs).